+Note: The hydrofoil service has been temporarily suspended.
 There is a six hour Danube cruise that takes you from Vienna to Budapest and back on a high speed hydrofoil.
 This is the fastest of all boat trips between the two cities.
 It is a good option for people who want a day cruise on the Danube and visit Budapest.
 Added benefit: You are free to explore both cities at your own speed and taste.
 Go here for a review and more information on the hydrofoil Vienna – Budapest.

 Taking a boat trip on the Vienna Danube connects you with contemporary sites.
 The boat ride departs from the Danube canal at the north-eastern edge of the city centre.
 The most impressive site during the Vienna Danube Boat Ride is the United Nations building, the funniest Hundertwasser’s Kunsthaus, and the most relaxing the Prater woodlands and Danube Island.
 For a romantic insider experience, try Dr. Mai’s Vienna Danube concerts in the summer.

 Private trips by boat are possible in Vienna: I picked one of Dr. Mai’s fabulous inventions to lounge on a sofa while floating across Alte Donau (Old Danube).
 We gained so much insight into real Vienna that a regular Vienna Danube boat ride can’t provide.
 My kids loved it, and we had a good splash, too.
 Read my review.